 stone to graduate school.

 Do teachers need special training to

-teach in a single-gender classroom?
-Simply putting girls in one room and boys in another is not guarantee that effective teaching and learning will take place.
-This is why we will provide and require all of our teachers to have 20 hours of additional education each school year; 10 hours in best practices for single gender classrooms and 10 hours in general education training (e.g., math or reading techniques).
+teach in a single gender classroom?
+Simply putting girls in one room and boys in another does not guarantee that effective teaching and learning will take place.
+This is why we provide and require all of our teachers to have intense training each school year in best practices for single gender classrooms and providing academic support for individual students.

 1. provide a rationale for offering a single-gender class in that subject.
 A variety of rationales are acceptable; e.g., if very few girls have taken computer science in the past, the school could offer a girls-only computer science class.